Non-Dilutive Funding

 Non-dilutive funding is a category, not an instrument.
 It groups every form of capital that does not require the company to issue new equity in exchange.
 The economics vary widely across the category, but they share one property: existing ownership stays intact when the money arrives.

-The other major sources are state-level grants, federal R&D tax credits (the IRC Section 41 credit refunds a percentage of qualifying research spending and can be applied against payroll taxes by qualifying small businesses), revenue-based financing from specialty lenders like Pipe, Capchase, and Lighter Capital, and customer prepayments where a strategic buyer funds product development in exchange for early access.
+The other major sources are R&D tax credits or refunds (most developed jurisdictions offer some form of qualifying-research credit, paid out either as a tax offset or a cash refund for loss-making small businesses), revenue-based financing from specialty lenders, and customer prepayments where a strategic buyer funds product development in exchange for early access.
 Foundation grants and prize competitions round out the category.

 Why it matters

 Non-dilutive funding is the cheapest capital on the menu for any company that qualifies.
-A founder who funds two years of R&D with $3M of SBIR awards plus a $1M R&D tax credit refund has effectively raised a Series A worth of capital without giving up a single share.
-At a $20M post-money valuation, that is 20% of the company preserved.
+A founder who funds two years of R&D with a few million in grants plus an R&D tax-credit refund has effectively raised a Series A worth of capital without giving up a single share.
+At a $15M post-money Series A valuation, $3M of non-dilutive funding represents roughly 20% of the company preserved.

 The constraint is fit.
-SBIR/STTR funds R&D, not sales and marketing.
+Innovation grants fund R&D, not sales and marketing.
 Revenue-based financing requires predictable revenue.
-R&D tax credits require qualifying research expenditure that survives IRS scrutiny.
+R&D tax credits require qualifying research expenditure that survives tax-authority scrutiny.
 Companies that match their use of funds to the right non-dilutive source can run on it for years; companies that try to fund the wrong activities with the wrong source waste cycles and end up taking equity anyway.

 Worked example